r2dtu/ucsd-webreg-scraper/README.md

   -h, --help            show this help message and exit

   --dept CSE [CSE ...]
-1 or more departments to search in
+1 or more departments to search in (not inputting this will display search in ALL departments)

   --available           show classes with available seats only